 “The time commitment in running a business and running it well is enormous.
 I own a micro-business, I have to do everything~ I design, create, photograph, and ship my products.
 I also have to promote, market and advertise them.
 I’m doing 5 different jobs in one.
 Time management skills are a must when owning your own business.” – Goose Niziolek, GoosieGirlBoutique.com

 Don’t worry if time management is challenging for you.
 With numerous business productivity solutions available, you can learn to manage your time by using the following methods;

 - To Do List Writing down all the tasks that need to be accomplished in a day and then prioritising these can help you to use your time efficiently and get organised.

 - Time Tracking Tools There are numerous apps and soft wares available in the market, such as toggle and harvest, that can help you to keep track of your time.
 You can note down the amount of time you spend on each business activity and then take suitable measures to use yours more effectively in the future.

 You don’t only need time tracking tools to track time spent on client’s work but also for tracking time spent on internal business activities.
 For Example; That 15-minute email catch-up in the morning is actually taking 30 minutes?
 At 5 days a week, 50 weeks a year, you’re spending an extra 62.5 hours just on email.
 Apply that to everything else you do, and you’ve got a sizeable time hog.
 This right here is a great reason to invest in time management tools.

-Looking for Accountancy & Tax Services?GET IN TOUCH
+Looking for a new accountant?GET IN TOUCH

 - Financial constraints